 Submissions are via the University's online assessment platform, Inspera.
 Ensure you are familiar with the online submission process in advance of any deadline.
-Full information is provided on the Oxford students website (www.ox.ac.uk/students/academic/exams/submission).
+Full information is provided on the Oxford students website

-An Inspera link and information will be sent by the Academic Administration office prior to the submission deadline.
+(www.ox.ac.uk/students/academic/exams/submission).
+An Inspera link and information will be sent by the Exams Administration team prior to the submission deadline.